thegamingden/the-ends-of-the-matrix/src/crunch/skills.md

 A skilled electronic warrior can defend herself and others against programs running in the Matrix.
-To provide signal defense, she must have LOS to all the targets being defended, she must be be presently active in the Matrix, and she must declare which systems she is protecting as a free action.
+To provide signal defense, she must have LOS to all the targets being defended, she must be be presently active in the Matrix, and she must declare which systems she is protecting as a Matrix Free Action.
 Signal Defense provides a number of extra resistance dice equal to the character's Electronic Warfare skill.
 If more than one Matrix user is providing Signal Defense on the same target, use the teamwork rules.

 A character who is actively providing signal defense can do so even against programs she is not aware of.
 The act of signal modulation and source